giordano/AstroLib.jl/docs/utils.rst

 Explanation
 '''''''''''

-This function will return the separation :math:`ρ` and position angle :math:`θ` of a visual binary star derived from its orbital elements.
-The algorithms described in the following book will be used: Meeus J., 1992, Astronomische Algorithmen, Barth.
+This function will return the separation :math:`\rho` and position angle :math:`\theta` of a visual binary star derived from its orbital elements.
+The algorithms described in the following book will be used:
+Meeus J., 1992, Astronomische Algorithmen, Barth.
 Compared to the examples given at page 400 and no discrepancy found.

 Arguments
 '''''''''